-The International Forum on Active Learning Classrooms will be held at the University of Minnesota Rochester, a campus dedicated to innovation in higher education.
+The International Forum on Active Learning in Classrooms will be held at the University of Minnesota Rochester, a campus dedicated to innovation in higher education.
 Located in the heart of Med City, the University of Minnesota Rochester is empowering graduates to solve the grand health challenges of the 21st century.
 Most conference events for the Forum will take place on the University of Minnesota Rochester campus.

 Questions?
 Contact Kelsey Metzger, chair of IFALC steering committee.